djamps/sa-policy/README.md

 # SpamAssassin Policy Daemon (for Amavis/Maia and Postfix)

 This simple spamassassin policy daemon watches your Postfix maillog for obvious spammers and temporarily bans their IP's with 450 (defer) responses via Postfix.
-This tool will SIGNIFICANLY reduce stress and increase stability on your spam filtering nodes by preventing needless scanning of obvious spam mail.
+This tool will SIGNIFICANLY reduce stress and increase stability on your spam filtering nodes by reducing the needless scanning of obvious spam mail.

+Even more, sa-policy is an excellent replacement for greylisting.
+Achieve similar results WITHOUT delaying legitimate mail (and upsetting your customers!).

   - Blacklist is temporary (450 DEFER) - you configure the length of time
   - Blacklist and host stats are stored in MySQL